 You might not have noticed, but the BMW i3 EV received a minor facelift for the 2018 model year.
 Along with slightly revising the look, BMW added the sporty i3S model to the lineup.
 A few of the upgrades in the 2018 BMW i3S include a performance increase in the electric motor to 184 horsepower and 199 lb-ft of torque.
 Other upgrades include anti-roll bars, a sport suspension and a sporty appearance package that includes wider 20-inch wheels.
 An optional upgrade in the i3S is a 2-cylinder range-extender engine, which our testers drove, that boosts the car’s total range from 87 miles up to 180 miles.

-Our editor, Dwight, was a little more satisfied with how the car drove and found it to be a fun ride in sport mode.
+Automotive Editor, Dwight, was a little more satisfied with how the car drove and found it to be a fun ride in sport mode.
 However, he also noted that the car felt a little top-heavy and unstable at highway speeds.
 Dwight also praised the interior and the technology in the car, especially the wireless Apple CarPlay.

-Our editor, Ben, was impressed with the car’s regenerative braking, especially compared to the Nissan Leaf, as an EV in a segment that’s still quite new.
+Ben, was impressed with the car’s regenerative braking, especially compared to the Nissan Leaf, as an EV in a segment that’s still quite new.
 When you let off the accelerator in an EV, it uses regenerative braking to capture some kinetic energy and give the car’s battery a little bit of a charge while you slow down.
 Ben was very impressed with the predictability of the regenerative braking in the i3S.

-As for the styling, everyone was pretty split.
+As for the styling, everyone else was pretty split.
 The BMW i3 has a love-it-or-hate-it look, and you probably already have an opinion about how the car looks.
 The interior, on the other hand, was almost universally praised as being futuristic with high-quality materials and impressive technology.

 Another thing everyone agreed on was the pricing.
 With our tester ringing in at over $50,000, it’s a price that’s tough to justify for this little BMW hatchback.
 Yes, it’s still futuristic even 4 years after its introduction, but with more affordable EVs with longer range and a lower price hitting the market since then, there are fewer reasons to buy an i3 than there used to be.